nais/doc/docs/nais-application/migration.md

       project_id: ${{ vars.NAIS_MANAGEMENT_PROJECT_ID }} # Provided as Organization Variable
 ```

-* In the "deploy" step, substitute the given image reference, with the output of the previous step.
+* In the "deploy" job, substitute the given image reference, with the output of the previous step.
 The output of the
   previous step is the `image` variable, given the example over it can be referenced as
   follows; `${{ steps.docker-build-push.outputs.image }}`.